spitfire05/wavegen-rs/README.md

 `wavegen` is a wavefrom generator made with 🦀

-Refer to [documentation](https://docs.rs/wavegen/0.1.0/wavegen/) for usage examples.
+Refer to [documentation](https://docs.rs/wavegen/0.1.0/wavegen/) for more exhaustive usage examples.

 ## How to use it?